Exercises for Knee Osteoarthritis

 What exercises should we do?

-A short description of types of knee pain exercises are given below:
+A short description of types of knee pain exercises is given below:

 Isometric Quadriceps Exercise: